Type: Package

 Description

 Configure CRAN and/or Bioconductor mirrors for faster package installation.
-Once set, all package management functions (inst_pkg, update_pkg, etc.) will respect these mirror settings.
+All package management functions (inst_pkg(), update_pkg(), etc.) will respect these settings once set.

 Usage